pmlmodelling/oceanVal/docs/source/installing.rst

 Installation and a quick example
 ============

+**System requirements** You will need to run this on Linux or macOS.

 You will need to use Conda to use oceanVal.
 The first step is to create a new environment::

    $ conda env create --name oceanval -f https://raw.githubusercontent.com/pmlmodelling/oceanval/main/oceanval.yml